Lab Member Profiles

 Kristy M. Ferraro

-I am interested in the ecosystem services provided by large mammals as well as the impacts of local or regional extinction.
-Working between the Bradford Lab and the Schmitz Lab, I explore the impact of migratory mammals on soil dynamics, nutrient cycles, and carbon storage through both field experiments and models.
+I am interested in the ecosystem contributions provided by large mammals as well as the impacts of local or regional extinction.
+Working between the Bradford Lab and the Schmitz Lab, I explore the impact of northern mammals on soil dynamics, nutrient cycles, and carbon storage through both field experiments and models.

 Alexander Polussa